ezeoleaf/awesome-golang-repositories/README.md

 [jsonparser](https://github.com/buger/jsonparser): One of the fastest alternative JSON parser for Go that does not require schema
 [snowflake](https://github.com/bwmarrin/snowflake): A simple to use Go (golang) package to generate or parse Twitter snowflake IDs
 [100-go-mistakes](https://github.com/teivah/100-go-mistakes): Source code of 📖 100 Go Mistakes
 [webrtc](https://github.com/pion/webrtc): Pure Go implementation of the WebRTC API
+[openblockchain](https://github.com/OpenBlockProject/openblockchain): Open Blockchain's node software